Salyan District (Azerbaijan): Climate

 The dominant climate here is considered a local steppe climate.
 A small amount of precipitation falls throughout the year.
 The average annual temperature is 15.2 °C. The average annual rainfall is 288 mm.

 Population

-According to the State Statistics Committee, as of 2019, the population of city recorded 138,600 persons, which increased by 25,600 persons (about 22.6 percent) from 113,000 persons in 2000.
-69,300 of total population are men, 69,300 are women.
-In 2018, more than 25,1 percent of the population (about 34,500 persons) consists of young people and teenagers aged 14–29.
+According to the State Statistics Committee, as of 2019, the population of the city recorded 138,600 persons, which increased by 25,600 persons (about 22.6 percent) from 113,000 persons in 2000.
+Of the total population, 69,300 are men and 69,300 are women.
+In 2018, more than 25.1 percent of the population (about 34,500 persons) consists of young people and teenagers aged 14–29.

-Economics
+Economy

 The Salyan region is rich in fish.
 For example, Beluga, sturgeon, stellate sturgeon, salmon, catfish, pike perch.
 Also, the Salyan region is connected by a post road and a railway.
 The population of the district is mainly engaged in agriculture.
 The region is developing grain growing, cotton growing and livestock.
-Also, melon and vegetables are grown in the area.
+Furthermore, melon and vegetables are grown in the area.
 The population is also engaged in viticulture (table varieties) and gardening.